nkalpakis21/feedbackly-admin-portal/FIREBASE_SETUP.md

 # Firebase Setup Guide

-This guide will help you set up Firebase for your Feedbackly admin portal and API routes.
+This guide will help you set up Firebase for your Shiply admin portal and API routes.

 ## Step 1: Create Firebase Project

 1. Go to [Firebase Console](https://console.firebase.google.com/)
 2. Click "Create a project" or "Add project"
-3. Enter project name: `feedbackly` (or your preferred name)
+3. Enter project name: `Shiply` (or your preferred name)
 4. Enable Google Analytics (optional but recommended)
 5. Click "Create project"